-Northfield Dental Clinic is located in West Ealing and provides NHS and private dental treatment to patients of all ages.
+London Smile Studio located in Swiss Cottage in Camden, London provides private dental treatment to patients of all ages.

-Practice staffing consists of three dentists, two hygienists, three dental nurses and two receptionists.
+Practice staffing consists of two principal dentists, one Hygienist, one dental nurse and one receptionist.

-The principal dentist is the registered manager.
+One of the principal dentists is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.